qig123/pdf_trans/mybook/Part I_ Foundations/Part I_ Foundations.md

 *−→*

-## (a) What is FIRST(Es)?
-FOLLOW(E)?
-PREDICT(Es −→ϵ)?

-(b) Give a parse tree for the string (cdr ‚(a b c)) $$. (c) Show the left-most derivation of (cdr ‚(a b c)) $$. (d) Show a trace, in the style of Figure 2.21, of a table-driven top-down parse of this same input. (e) Now consider a recursive descent parser running on the same input.
+(a) What is FIRST(*Es*)?
+FOLLOW(*E*)?
+PREDICT(*Es** −→**ϵ*)? (b) Give a parse tree for the string (cdr ‚(a b c)) $$. (c) Show the left-most derivation of (cdr ‚(a b c)) $$. (d) Show a trace, in the style of Figure 2.21, of a table-driven top-down parse of this same input. (e) Now consider a recursive descent parser running on the same input.
 At the point where the quote token (’) is matched, which recursive descent routines will be active (i.e., what routines will have a frame on the parser’s run-time stack)?

-## 2.19 Write top-down and bottom-up grammars for the language consisting of

-all well-formed regular expressions.
+2.19 Write top-down and bottom-up grammars for the language consisting of all well-formed regular expressions.
 Arrange for all operators to be left- associative.
 Give Kleene closure the highest precedence and alternation the lowest precedence.
 2.20 Suppose that the expression grammar in Example 2.8 were to be used in conjunction with a scanner that did* not* remove comments from the input, but rather returned them as tokens.
 How would the grammar need to be modiﬁed to allow comments to appear at arbitrary places in the input?
 2.21 Build a complete recursive descent parser for the calculator language.
 As output, have it print a trace of its matches and predictions.
 2.22 Extend your solution to Exercise 2.21 to build an explicit parse tree.
 2.23 Extend your solution to Exercise 2.21 to build an abstract syntax tree di- rectly, without constructing a parse tree ﬁrst.
 2.24 The dangling else problem of Pascal was not shared by its predecessor Al- gol 60.
 To avoid ambiguity regarding which then is matched by an else, Algol 60 prohibited if statements immediately inside a then clause.
 The Pascal fragment

 if C1 then if C2 then S1 else S2